uwmobile/Android-UWAPIWrapper/README.md

     }
 ```

-4. Create a UWAPIWrapper object using the listener:
+4. Create a UWAPIWrapper object with the listener:
 ```
-    apiWrapper = new UWAPIWrapper(listener);
+    UWAPIWrapper apiWrapper = new UWAPIWrapper(listener);
 ```

-5. Use the callService() method to make an API call.
+5. Use the wrapper's callService() method to make API calls.
 For example:
 ```
     // Calls the course search service with query "CS 135" apiWrapper.callService("CourseSearch", "CS 135");